chenxiaohui/chenxiaohui.github.io/source/_posts/2015-02-01-random-shuffle.markdown

 published: true
 categories: "C++"
 ---
    Actually I just want to memorize the usage of STL function random_shuffle.
 It takes two or threes arguments, the begin iterator, end iterator and a generator.
 What makes it interesting is the optional third parameter.
-Random_shuffle will pass the index to generator and takes its output as the index to place current element while shuffling.
+Random_shuffle will pass the index to generator and takes the output as index to place current element while shuffling.
 Here is an example:

 	#include <iostream>
 	#include <algorithm>